User Manual / Warranty Conditions for the Pan:

 6. Open the gas burner tap(s). (see tap markings)

-7. Press the ignition button (except for the Basic series and Pro-450/600 series models)
+7. Press the ignition button (except for the PRO-460 and Basic series models)

 8. If the burner(s) do not ignite, close the gas tap, allow the spilled gas to dissipate, try again in a few minutes.